Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 • SerpAPI if you need structured SERP data from multiple search engines including Bing and Google

 For AI builders who were using Bing's API to feed content into LLMs, Firecrawl's combination of search, extraction, and Agent capabilities covers the use case, with cleaner output and no platform lock-in.
+For a full web search API comparison across all major alternatives—including pricing, extraction depth, and use-case fit—see our complete provider guide.

 Frequently Asked Questions